 zones supply goggles that fit over your glasses and

 No. The drop zones do not skydive when it is raining, very windy, or when the clouds are lower than 9,000 feet.
 Weather can cause delays, so please be patient.

 happens if the weather is bad?

 If the weather is bad, call the drop zone that morning.
 If the weather is expected to clear, they may advise you to come out, go through your instruction/training, and wait for blue skies.
-If the weather precludes skydiving, the event will take place on the scheduled rain date.
+If the weather precludes skydiving on April 26, 2014, the event will take place on the scheduled rain date, which is May 10, 2014.
 If the weather causes the event to be cancelled on the scheduled rain date, please make arrangements directly with the drop zone to reschedule your skydive.
 All participating drop zones agree to honor your prepaid tandem skydive with a rain check valid for up to six months.
 All rain checks must be booked directly with the drop zone, are non-transferable, and are valid only at the drop zone issuing the rain check.
 No exceptions.